Piotr1215/cloudrumble/docs/README.md

 ## Introduction

-This article and accompanying [GtiHub Repo](https://github.com/Piotr1215/dca-prep-kit) is my way of learning, making notes and in the same time giving back to great open source community.
+This documentation and accompanying [GtiHub Repo](https://github.com/Piotr1215/dca-prep-kit) is my way of learning, making notes and in the same time giving back to great open source community.
 Try it yourself, just a few markdown files and you will have a useful handbook for learning and reference later on.

 Sections below contain my notes and diagrams as well as docker commands and tips and tricks.
 This is by definition an opinionated learning material, but I hope you will find it useful on your journey to learning and passing Docker Certified Associate exam.